Pennsylvania Department of Health

 Findings include:

-A quarterly Minimum Data Set (MDS) assessment (a mandated assessment of a resident's abilities and care needs) for Resident 3, dated November 13, 2023, indicated that the resident was usually understood, could sometimes understand, was severely cognitively impaired, required extensive assistance with bathing, and was dependent on staff for transfers and toileting.
+A quarterly Minimum Data Set (MDS) assessment (a mandated assessment of a resident's abilities and care needs) for Resident 2, dated November 5, 2024, revealed that the resident was cognitively intact, required assistance from staff for showers, and had diagnoses that included dementia.

 28 Pa.
 Code 211.12(d)(5) Nursing Services.